-In this bulletin, the 1st Dekad of February 2024 satellite rainfall estimation and vegetation greenness was produced with the help of TAMESAT and METOSAT vegetation product.
-During this dekad, some part of Belg rain benefiting areas receive moderate rainfall as result of strong relationship between rainfall and Normalized vegetation index (NDVI) some Belg rain benefiting areas (southern, southwest and southeast part) of the country was covered by Vegetation.
-On the other hand, southern, eastern and southeast part of the country receive minimum to no rainfall and the low to bare greens was observed in the country.
+In this bulletin, the 2nd Dekad of February 2024 satellite rainfall estimation and vegetation greenness was produced with the help of TAMESAT and METOSAT vegetation product.
+During this dekad, some part of Belg rain benefiting areas receive moderate rainfall as result of strong relationship between rainfall and Normalized vegetation index (NDVI) some Belg rain benefiting areas (southern and southwest) part of the country was covered by Vegetation.
+On the other hand, Northern, northwest, northeast and southeast part of the country receive minimum to no rainfall and the low to bare greens was observed in the country.